How much will be paid

 Available for Mid Tier and Higher Tier

-- only on Scheduled Monuments on arable land or temporary grassland
+- in Mid Tier this option can only be used on Scheduled Monuments on arable land or temporary grassland

-- only with the written approval of Historic England as confirmed on your Historic Environment FER (HEFER) consultation response
+- in Mid Tier this option can only be used with the written approval of Historic England as confirmed on your Historic Environment FER (HEFER) consultation response

 When this option cannot be used